Balas47/Photo-Pixelator/README.md

 ### Some things to be aware of

-- If the -b flag is not used, the program will pixelate teh image.
+- If the -b flag is not used, the program will pixelate the image.
 - If the -s flag is not used, the program will only do one step.
 Also, this flag assumes that the number of steps is provided as an integer.
 - Both flags can be used at the same time, but the program requires there to be a space between them, and that the flag be preceded by a "-".
 For example, "./pixel.out input.png output.jpg -b -s 10"